yulya3102/compiler/README.md

 * while loop
 * I/O: `read(varname)`, `write(int-expr)`
 * optimisations:
-    * rewrite recursive function to use accumulator
+    * rewrite recursive function to use accumulator - works if function has one non-recursive return (its value used as accumulator initial value) and one recursive return without tail call
     * tail call optimisation

 ## Testing